simplertasks/aicommandscript/docs/hackernoon.md

 AICS isn’t meant to replace complex frameworks or heavy APIs, but considering its development speed, extendability, low friction, and human readability, it’s absolutely worth a look.

+## Future LLM Native Support

+Right now, each AICS script includes its own format documentation so any LLM can interpret it immediately.
+As AICS gains adoption, LLM providers could easily add native support — it’s a simple decision since AICS is just structured Markdown.
+Built-in support would make AICS far more dependable and consistent across runs.

 ## Conclusion